Ethnic Chinese in Brunei: Early interactions

 The last sago plant under the sultanate was owned by Chua Chang Hee, a prominent Brunei businessman, and it closed soon after Sarawak took control of Limbang in 1890.
 It is possible that his family had been involved in minting Sultan Abdul Momin's coins in 1865, as coin crests were produced in many Malay states prior to European arrival.
 Other Chinese in Brunei worked as fishermen, craftspeople, or woodcutters in the forestry sector.
 The Cheok family, under the leadership of Cheok Yu, became the wealthiest in Brunei.
 Cheok Boon Siok, another member of the family, secured the British government's opium revenue monopoly in 1908.
 Other influential families included the Gohs, Ongs, and Angs, with the Ang family being the oldest.
 According to family tradition, the first Angs arrived in Brunei before James Brooke, and in 1919, a Chinese partnership, supported financially by Cheok Boon Siok, cleared and planted the first significant tract of irrigated rice farming.

 Between 1911 and 1921, the Chinese population in Brunei doubled, rising from 3% to 5% of the total population due to improved healthcare.
-In 1912, the first Chinese primary school, York Choi School (now Chung Hwa Middle School), opened and taught Mandarin, a rarity in North Borneo.
+In 1912, the first Chinese primary school, Yik Chye School (now Chung Hwa Middle School), opened and taught Mandarin, a rarity in North Borneo.
 By 1929, attendance was mandatory for boys, and by 1941, five private Chinese primary schools existed, with some students attending Catholic schools.
 In 1918, the Qemoy (Kinmen) Hokkien built Tengyun Temple, the first Chinese temple, which contributed to an increase in Chinese immigration, bringing their representation to 9% by 1931.
 The discovery of oil in Seria in 1929 and the founding of the first Hainanese Association in 1939 further boosted the Chinese population, which reached 20% by 1947.
 However, Brunei lacked secondary schools, and families had to send their children to Labuan when English was introduced in 1936, creating a cultural divide.
 Belait became a modern hub within a more traditional society.

 Despite these developments, much of Brunei's modern industry, including coal mining in Brooketon (present-day Muara), was controlled by Westerners, particularly the Brookes, which kept the average income of Bruneian Chinese relatively modest compared to their counterparts in the Straits Settlements.
 The Chinese traders and Malay pengiran lost their land and customs privileges, weakening their economic power.
 The Japanese invasion in December 1941 halted economic progress and shut down all Chinese schools.
 Despite a relatively gentle start to the occupation, the Chinese and Malays were subjected to harsh treatment, with many massacred in Brunei Town (now Bandar Seri Begawan).
 Nevertheless, the majority of Brunei's Chinese population survived.